 They wouldn't give up Moscow!

-Analysis of the poem Borodino by Mikhail Lermontov
+Analysis of Borodino's poem by Mikhail Lermontov

 Tell me, uncle, it’s not for nothing

-Moscow burned by fire
+Moscow, burned by fire,

-given to the French?
+Given to the Frenchman?

-After all, there were fighting battles,
+After all, there were battles,

-Yes, they say, what else!
+Yes, they say, even more!

-No wonder the whole of Russia remembers
+No wonder all of Russia remembers

-Yes, there were people in our time,
+Yes, there were people in our time

 Not like the current tribe:

-Bogatyrs not you!
+The heroes are not you!

-They got a bad share:
+They got a bad lot:

-Few returned from the field ...
+Few returned from the field...

 They wouldn't give up Moscow!